golang/proposal/design/45713-workspace.md

 ### Creating and editing `go.work` files

-The `go mod initwork` and `go mod editwork` subcommands are being added for the same reasons that the go `go mod init` and `go mod edit` commands exist: they make it more convenient to create and edit `go.work` files.
+The `go work init` and `go work edit` subcommands are being added for the same reasons that the go `go mod init` and `go mod edit` commands exist: they make it more convenient to create and edit `go.work` files.
 The names are awkward, but it's not clear that it would be worth making the commands named `go work init` and `go work edit` if `go work` would only have two subcommands.

+### Syncing requirements in workspace back to `go.mod` files

+`go work sync` allows users to eliminate divergence between the build list used when developing and the build lists users will see when working within the individual modules separately.

 ## Compatibility